-I am Jameson Dunn, an upcoming junior, double majoring in Business Administration with a concentration in Finance and Economics.
+I am Jameson Dunn, a junior, double majoring in Business Administration with a concentration in Finance and Economics.
 My involvement in campus activities has been a great experience and of tremendous value.
-Currently, I am President of the Financial Group and I am also involved with the Intramural Sports Program.
-This summer I am excited to begin my second internship with the Northwestern Mutual Financial Network.
-I believe it will add immensely to the repertoire of skills and knowledge I learned from my first internship with College Pro Window Cleaning.
+Currently, I am President of the Financial Group where we attempt to bridge the gap, the best we can, between students and professionals.
+We also offer students access to some of the most advanced technology in the world when it comes to finance.
+I am also involved on campus with the intramural sports program and the club hockey team.

 My decision to attend Merrimack College was based primarily on the school’s commitment to providing all students with a plethora of opportunities to develop academically, spiritually, and philosophically, as well as, its emphasis on service to others.
 The small New England, catholic campus atmosphere was also a major selling point.
 In a small school setting, the relationships that are established with classmates will endure well beyond graduation, many becoming lifelong friendships.
 I’ve found that you are able to make substantially more quality connections and create stronger bonds with classmates in a smaller school environment of 2500 students, versus in a larger school where you may be one in twenty thousand students.
 In addition, the liberal arts component of the school was very appealing to me.
 I believe the well-rounded education I’m receiving will assist in my pursuit of becoming an all-around person with knowledge in a broad range of subjects.